-Leaves are medium green, smooth, smooth margins, acute tip and tapered to the base, which can be a short stalk, where the leaf takes on some reddish coloration.
+Leaves are medium green, smooth, smooth margins, acute tip and tapered to the base, which can have a short stalk, where the leaf takes on some reddish coloration.
 They are ovate to ovate-elliptic in shape, and from 1-1/2 to 3 inches wide (15 to 90 mm) and 3x as long in var. tricoccum, but only 3/4 to 1-3/4 inches wide in var. burdickii.
-They are flat, without a keel or thicker channel.
+They are flat, without a keel (thicker center channel).

 Varieties: Two varieties are found in North America and both are found in Minnesota - var. tricoccum has wider leaves and more flowers in the cluster; var. burdickii has leaf blades only 3/4 to 1-3/4 inches wide and about 12 to 18 flowers in the cluster.
 The MN DNR does not provide location data by variety.
 See page bottom for a list of other native Alliums in Minnesota.

 Habitat: This is a plant of the moist shady woods, not growing in exposed full sun locations, but some dappled sunlight during the growing season is good.
-The root is an ovoid bulb with fibrous roots; the bulbs, usually 2 to 6, develop on a short rhizome.
+The root is an ovoid bulb with fibrous roots; while a single bulb will start a plant, mature plants usually develop 2 to 6 bulbs on a short rhizome.
 The bulb is edible but small.

 The alternate common name of 'Ramp' is somewhat obscure but it may be linked to the edible bulb.
 Some other plants with edible roots are also known as 'ramps', such as Campanula rapunculus, and the common name is thought to come from the Latin rapa for a turnip.